Are hippies just people?

 Most stray dogs come to the hospital from outside of town, he says, and they get there by a pretty circuitous route.

 “Big dogs have big litters.”
-Some dogs have as many as 12 pups per litter, he says, and the owners take the pups to a shoppign centre parking lot and give them away.
+Some dogs have as many as 12 pups per litter, he says, and the owners take the pups to a shopping centre parking lot and give them away.

-“So some innocent kid takes a dog home with him and the kids’s father takes it down to the dump and leaves it there.”
+“So some innocent kid takes a dog home with him and the kids’ father takes it down to the dump and leaves it there.”

 “You very rarely find the real offender, he says.
 That’s the one who gives the dog away.

-Education, and limiting the number of animals is the ony to to do it,’ he says.
+Education, and limiting the number of animals is the only to to do it,’ he says.
 “You can’t solve the problem by dealing with the cats and dogs.”

-As a photographer I had a lovely time writing occasional articles on my craft for the Daily News.
-I couldn’t help exaggerate
+As a photographer I had a lovely time writing occasional articles on my craft for the Halifax Daily News.

 One of the least-known hazards of photography is other photographers, especially those who would rather talk than take pictures.